 Charlene Puffenbarger Murder: Where is Willard McCarley Now?

 Investigation Discovery’s ‘Murder In The Heartland: Toddlers Terrible Tale’ chronicles the brutal murder of a 26-year-old single mother, Charlene Puffenbarger, in January 1992, in Twinsburg Township, Ohio.
 It took more than a decade and a new type of DNA testing before the investigators could arrest the perpetrators.
 However, it took another decade and three trials before the killer was finally convicted.
-If you want to know the identity and current whereabouts of the murderer, here’s what we know.

 How Did Charlene Puffenbarger Die?

 Charlene Kay Puffenbarger was born to Phyllis (Sharp) Puffenbarger and the late Charles Puffenbarger in Cleveland in Cuyahoga County, Ohio, on August 16, 1965.
 She lived in the Pinewood Gardens Apartments in Twinsburg Township along with her sons, Dustin and Derrek, who were 3 and 2 at the time.
 Her neighbor, Michelle Smitherman, was a longtime resident of the neighborhood.
 She recounted how single mothers predominantly habituated the complex.
-She reminisced how Charlene used to babysit for several single mothers in the vicinity and spent her remaining time with her sons.
+She reminisced about how Charlene used to babysit for several single mothers in the vicinity and spend her remaining time with her sons.

 Michelle and Charlene had a good bond, and they used to frequently have breakfast together.
 On January 20, 1992, Michelle went to Charlene’s place and was surprised when she did not open up even after repeated knocking.
 Suspecting something was wrong, she went to her brother, Mitchell Smitherman’s apartment and asked for help.
 It was around 6:30 am when Mitchell pounded on the door to have it opened by Charlene’s young sons.